conradbeach/dotfiles/mac_setup_manual_steps.md

   * Turn on "Enable Messages in iCloud".
 (In Settings > iMessage.)
 * [ ] TablePlus
   * Enable Alert Mode 2.
 Warn before sending queries to the server except SELECT type queries.
 Change in Preferences > Security > Default Safe Mode for new connection.
-* [ ] Terminal.app
-  * Load theme.
-(Dracula.theme in this repo.)
-Change in Preferences > Profiles > ... button > Import...
-  * In Settings > General, set Dracula theme to be the default.
-  * In Settings > General, change 'Shells open with:' to '/bin/zsh'.
 * [ ] Visual Studio Code
   * Sign in to turn on Settings Sync.
 Sign in with GitHub.